 Fans of phallic architecture will appreciate this compact, high-gloss gallery, examining skyscrapers as objects of design, engineering...

 Built as a fort to defend the New York Harbor during the war of 1812, this national monument has played numerous roles, including opera...

 Skirting the southern edge of Manhattan, this revamped, 12-acre oasis lures with public artworks, meandering walkways and perennial...

 Pier A Harbor House

 Looking dashing after a major restoration, Pier A is now a super-spacious, casual eating and drinking house right on New York Harbor.
 If...

 Museum of Jewish Heritage information

-The building itself features a six-sided shape and three tiers to symbolize the Star of David and the six million Jews who perished in WWII.
-The museum also hosts films, music concerts, ongoing lecture series and special holiday performances.
-Frequent, free workshops for families with children are also on offer, while the on-site, kosher cafe serves light food.
+The building itself consists of six sides and three tiers to symbolize the Star of David and the six million Jews who perished in WWII.
+Exhibitions aside, the venue also hosts films, music concerts, ongoing lecture series and special holiday performances.
+Frequent, free workshops for families with children are also on offer, while the on-site, kosher café serves light food.